mkingopng/go-ref-lights/notes.md

      back to /index where they can take on a new position.
    - the referee page has a button called Home. we should remove this button as it is not needed.
    - When the referee logs out the meet persists
    - When the admin logs out the meet resets

-4. There needs to be a super-user or sudo role who can log into any meet and take control as a fall-back position.
+3. There needs to be a super-user or sudo role who can log into any meet and take control as a fall-back position.
 This is not yet built in to the functionality.
 Not sure how to implement this yet.
-5. Need to implement dynamic logo.
+4. Need to implement dynamic logo.
 Most meets currently use the APL logo, however more and more meets will use specific logos.
 In anticipation of this i have included logo in the meet.go data structure but it is not used anywhere yet.
 Need to implement this.
-6. Review the CDK code and optimise.
+5. Review the CDK code and optimise.
 Consider how to scale to zero

 -------
-VPC ID: vpc-0772966e848df9889
-Public Subnet: subnet-0adedbe2b61dd2074
-Private Subnet: subnet-073c4c8c4b53803ee
-Security Group ID: sg-0dbc0030394ca52c0